 When we meet…

 Management Committee Meetings – last Thursday of the month at 7pm.
-All members of WAQA are entitled to receive the monthly minutes.
+All members of WAQA are given access to the monthly minutes.

 Sewing Day – Third Tuesday of the month, 10am – 3pm; Stirling Adriatic Club – Entry fee $6